 Cherreads

-Chapter 2 - LESSONS
+Chapter 2 - THE ACADEMY OF XIPHONOS

 Morning in Caldonia did not announce itself gently.

 Carriages rattled over stone.
 Steam hissed from vents beneath the streets.
-The city was loud--yet free of pain--as laughter and cheer replaced the anguish of the night.
+The city was loud, yet free of pain, as laughter and cheer replaced the anguish of the night.

 He stood there like a ghost amid the crowd, as if time had slowed down.